 Fishing on OSMP

-OSMP provides a variety of different opportunities for anglers: lakes and ponds hold bass and bluegill, while South Boulder Creek is home to trout.
+OSMP provides a variety of different opportunities for anglers: lakes and ponds hold bass and bluegill, while the creeks are home to trout.
 Please follow these rules and suggestions to protect our resources and keep the fishing experience great for everyone.

 Visit Colorado Parks & Wildlife's website '101 places to take kids fishing' for local options.

 - Always check the trailhead regulation board before you fish for any rule changes or seasonal updates.

 - If you are 16 or over, you must have a valid fishing license issued by Colorado Parks & Wildlife.
 You can purchase a license online or buy a fishing license at some fishing shops or sporting goods stores.